dali-miccai/dali-miccai.github.io/docs/index.md

 - Anonymization, PHI detection
 - Other related topics

-Submissions to our workshop will be managed using the same platform as the main MICCAI conference, using the Microsoft CMT.
+Submissions to our workshop will be managed using the same platform as the main MICCAI conference, using Microsoft CMT.
 Workshop paper submission website is at: [https://cmt3.research.microsoft.com/DALI2023](https://cmt3.research.microsoft.com/DALI2023)

-DALI workshop will employ the same reviewing standards as the main conference.
-DALI workshop paper submissions should be anonymized in order to accommodate a double blind review.
+The DALI workshop will employ the same reviewing standards as the main conference.
+DALI workshop paper submissions should be anonymized to accommodate a double-blind review.
 Papers should be formatted using LaTeX or MS Word templates available at [Lecture Notes in Computer Science](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
-Manuscripts should be up to 8-pages (text, figures and tables) plus up to 2 pages of references.
+Manuscripts should be up to 8 pages (text, figures, and tables) plus up to 2 pages of references.
 In submitting a paper, authors implicitly acknowledge that no paper of substantially similar content has been or will be submitted to another conference or workshop until the decisions have been made by our workshop.
 Supplemental material submission is optional, which may include:

 - Videos of results that cannot be included in the main paper
 - Anonymized related submissions to other conferences and journals
 - Appendices or technical reports containing extended proofs and mathematical derivations that are not essential for the understanding of the paper

-Contents of the supplemental material should be referred to appropriately in the paper and that reviewers are not obliged to look at it.
+Contents of the supplemental material should be referred to appropriately in the paper, and reviewers are not obliged to look at it.

 <!--
 ## Camera Ready Guidelines